XHY13770656533/directed-graphlet-sampler/README.md

 # Reference
-If you are using the code for research purposes, please consider citing the following paper:
+If you are using the code for research purposes, please consider citing one of the following paper:

 ```
 @inproceedings{saha.hasan:15*2,